01 of 03

 Neutral Colors Create a Minimalist Decor Aesthetic

 While many buyers enjoy lush and ornate furnishings, there is a push in the design world to minimalist details.
 Home decor design that has less ornamentation, with the idea that less is more is growing into a loved home lifestyle.
 When staging your home for sale, it is important to portray it in the best possible light to appeal to as many home buyers as possible.
-But this doesn’t mean that you should spend a fortune on home staging.
+This doesn’t mean that you should spend a fortune on home staging.
 There are many effective updates you can carry out that will not only save you money but make your home beautiful.
 Here are a few decorating ideas to use in your staged home to appeal to minimalist buyers.

 Painting Ideas: Use Neutral Colors to Unify Rooms